portworx/px-docs/cli-reference.md

 keywords: portworx, pxctl, command-line tool, cli, reference
 sidebar: home_sidebar
 ---
-The Portworx command-line tool, `pxctl`, lets you directly provision and manage storage.
-You can pre-provision storage and perform management tasks through the Portworx or Docker CLI.
+The Portworx command-line tool, `pxctl`, is available on every node where PX is running.
+It is exposed at the host at `/opt/pwx/bin/pxctl`.
+The CLI is designed to display human readable output by default.
+In addition, every command takes in a `-j` option such that the output is in machine parsable `json` format.

-Applications can provision and consume storage through the Docker API.
-The Portworx documentation references the Docker documentation for information about managing Docker volumes.
+In most production deployments, you will provision volumes directly using Docker or your scheduler (such as a Kubernetes pod spec).
+However, pxctl also lets you directly provision and manage storage.
+In addition, the pxctl has a rich set of cluster wide management features which are explained in this document.

 ## About `pxctl`